xiaobinqt/cat/README.md

-# cat
+# Cat Web Framework

-A small and beautiful golang http request framework.
+A small and beautiful golang http request framework. **Small in size but great in performance**.